ibmresilient/resilient-community-apps/fn_incident_utils/README.md

  ![screenshot: main](./doc/screenshots/main.png)

-This package contains a function that enable you to close an Incident: Close Incident
+This package contains a function that enables you to close an Incident: Close Incident

 ---

 ## Requirements
 <!--
   List any Requirements
 -->
 This app supports the IBM IBM SOAR Platform and the IBM Cloud Pak for Security.